Tiqets/supplier-api/migration-v1-v2.md

 # Tiqets Supplier API Migration Guide from v1 to v2

 Starting on November 1st, 2022, Tiqets has released a new version of the [Tiqets Supplier API](https://tiqets.github.io/supplier-api/).
-The new version of the API....
+The new version simplifies some aspects of the API but also extends it with new features.

 For questions related to this migration guide or about the API you can contact us at:
 [apisupport@tiqets.com](mailto:apisupport@tiqets.com)